 Ticket office on site, route de Saint-Nudec.
 Wearing a mask is compulsory from 11 years old.
 Health pass required.

-Dating from the 16th century, the Moulin de la Falaise is a former "small-foot" mill on the Guérande hillside, named Moulin Sainte-Espérance.
-It was dismantled by a mill lover and rebuilt identically in 1925 on its present site on the Dune de la Falaise.
-It was then abandoned for several years and even lost its roof and framework in a fire in 1978.
-Today renovated, the Mill is surrounded by a natural area to be rediscovered where hundreds of rare species of wild orchids and a very varied fauna nest.
+Dating from the 16th century, the Moulin de la Falaise is an old "petit-pied" mill on the Guérande hillside, known as the Sainte-Espérance mill.
+It was dismantled by a mill lover and rebuilt identically in 1925 at its current location on the Falaise Dune.
+It was then abandoned for several years and even lost its roof and frame in a fire in 1978.
+Today, the Mill is surrounded by a natural area to be rediscovered where hundreds of rare species of wild orchids and a wide variety of fauna nest.

 In 1990, it underwent a complete renovation which was completed in 1992, strictly respecting the original architecture.
-The wings are by the city in 2012 and the canvases in 2015.
+The wings were acquired by the city in 2012 and the canvas in 2015.
 Built in granite cut stone, its roof is made of chestnut wood tiles.
-Its astonishing old-fashioned mechanism is still used today by a miller to transform the organic buckwheat grain into organic buckwheat flour, which is sold locally.
+Its amazing old-fashioned mechanism is still used today by a miller to transform organic buckwheat grain into organic buckwheat flour.

-Buckwheat, or buckwheat, is the only cereal that does not belong to the grass family (barley, wheat, oats...).
-It belongs to the polygonaceae family and grows on poor and cold siliceous soils.
-Gluten-free, it is now very much in demand.
+Buckwheat is the only cereal that does not belong to the grass family (barley, wheat, oats, etc.).
+It belongs to the polygonaceae family and grows on poor, cold, siliceous soils.
+Gluten-free, it is nowadays highly sought after.
 It is an annual plant, 80 to 120 centimetres high, with a reddish stem, tapering heart-shaped leaves and numerous white or pink flowers.